Mr-Jack-Tung/DSPy-CoT_vs_simple-Generation/README.md

 ### What DSPy is?
 Why DSPy?
-DSPy: The framework for programming—not prompting—foundation models.
+DSPy: The framework for programming—not prompting—foundation models.</br>
 Demonstrate - Search - Predict Model (DSP) by Stanford Univ.

 - website: https://dspy-docs.vercel.app